StatguyUser/TextFeatureSelection/README.md

   - **Proportional difference** How close two numbers are from becoming equal.
 It helps ﬁnd unigrams that occur mostly in one class of documents or the other.
   - **Information gain** It gives discriminatory power of the word.

+# Input parameters
+  - **target** list object which has categories of labels. for more than one category, no need to dummy code and instead provide label encoded values as list object.
+  - **input_doc_list** List object which has text. each element of list is text corpus.
+No need to tokenize, as text will be tokenized in the module while processing. target and input_doc_list should have same length.
+  - **stop_words** Words for which you will not want to have metric values calculated.
+Default is blank
+  - **metric_list** List object which has the metric to be calculated.
+There are 4 metric which are being computed as 'MI','CHI','PD','IG'. you can specify one or more than one as a list object.
+Default is ['MI','CHI','PD','IG'].
+Chi-square(CHI), Mutual information(MI), Proportional difference(PD) and Information gain(IG) are 4 metric which are calculated for each tokenized word from the corpus to aid the user for feature selection.

 # How to use is it?
 ```python
 from TextFeatureSelection import TextFeatureSelection